jesreel/projeto-netflix-innovationone/README.md

-# Projeto: página do NetFlix
+# Projeto: página do Netflix

 Projeto do Bootcamp **HTML Web Developer** da Digital Innovation One.